Understanding Failures of Deep Networks via Robust Feature Extraction: Related work

-\textbf{Failure explanation}: In recent years, there has been increasing interest in the understandability of predictions made by machine-learned models \cite{Simonyan2013DeepIC, Smilkov2017SmoothGradRN, Sundararajan2017AxiomaticAF, sanitychecks2018, SelvarajuDVCPB16}.
+\textbf{Feature Visualization, Interpretability, and Robustness}: For a trained neural network, feature visualization creates images to either (i) visualize the region that neurons are paying attention to using heatmaps, or (ii) maximize the activation of neurons that we are interested in and visualize the resulting image.
+Previous works \cite{ZeilerF13, YosinskiCNFL15, DosovitskiyB15, MahendranV15, NguyenYC16, ZhouKLOT15, Simonyan2013DeepIC, SelvarajuDVCPB16, olah2018the, sturmfels2020visualizing, carter2019activation, Bau30071} provide evidence that the internal representations of a neural network can capture important semantic concepts.
+For example, the network dissection method \cite{zhou2018interpreting,Bau30071,zhou2018interpreting} visualizes hidden network units by showing regions that are most activated for that unit and correlates the activation maps with dense human-labeled concepts.
+In our studies, we observe that activation maps alone are not sufficient for narrowing down the feature concept and that methods for maximizing neuron activation produce noisy visualizations with changes not visible to the human eye (see Appendix Section \ref{sec:comparison_robust_nonrobust}).
+Similar limitations are also discussed by Olah \etal\cite{olah2017feature} in the context of understanding the interpretability of feature visualization methods for standard models.
+Recent work~\cite{tsipras2019robustness,allen2020feature,Madry2017TowardsDL} shows that saliency maps are qualitatively more interpretable for adversarially trained models (when compared to standard training) and align well with human perception.
+Moreover, Engstrom \etal \cite{Engstrom2019LearningPR} showed that, for robust models (in contrast to standard models), optimizing an image directly to maximize a certain neuron helps with visualizing the respective relevant learned features.
+We note that disentangled representations \cite{kulkarni2015deep, Higgins2017betaVAELB, burgess2018understanding, kim2019disentangling, chen2019isolating, locatello2019challenging} based on VAEs~\cite{KingmaW13} can also be used for feature extraction.
+However, it is difficult to scale these methods to large-scale, rich datasets such as ImageNet. \\ \textbf{Failure explanation}: In recent years, there has been increasing interest in the understandability of predictions made by machine-learned models \cite{Simonyan2013DeepIC, Smilkov2017SmoothGradRN, Sundararajan2017AxiomaticAF, sanitychecks2018, SelvarajuDVCPB16}.
 Most of these efforts have focused on \emph{local} explanations, where decisions about single images are inspected~\cite{Engstrom2019LearningPR, deviparikhcounterfactual,SelvarajuDVCPB16, Goyal2019ExplainingCW, chang2018explaining, oshaughnessy2020generative, verma2020counterfactual, Yeh2019OnT}.
-In contrast, we focus on identifying major failure modes across the entire dataset and presenting them in a useful way to guide model improvement by actions such as fixing the data distribution and performing augmentation techniques.
-For this, we build upon previous work that discovers generalizable failure modes based on meta-data or features~\cite{pandora1809, zhang2018manifold, chung2019slice, wu2019errudite}.
-These methods typically operate on tabular data where features are already available~\cite{chung2019slice, zhang2018manifold}, on language data with query-definable text operators~\cite{wu2019errudite}, or on image data where features are collected from intermediate multi-component output and crowdsourcing~\cite{pandora1809}.
+Examining numerous local explanations for debugging can however be time-consuming.
+Thus, we focus on identifying major failure modes across the entire dataset and presenting them in a useful way to guide model improvement by actions as fixing the data distribution and performing data augmentation.
+For this, we build upon prior work that discovers generalizable failure modes based on metadata or features~\cite{pandora1809, zhang2018manifold, chung2019slice, wu2019errudite}.
+These methods operate typically on tabular data where features are already available~\cite{chung2019slice, zhang2018manifold}, on language data with query-definable text operators~\cite{wu2019errudite}, or on image data where features are collected from intermediate multi-component output and crowdsourcing~\cite{pandora1809}.
 In this work, we focus on identifying failure modes for images but with features extracted in an automated manner from learned robust representations.